-Here at Adswood primary school we follow the Manchester, Salford, Tameside, Stockport and Trafford agreed syllabus 2016-2021 to teach the RE curriculum.
+Here at Adswood primary school we follow the Stockport agreed syllabus 2022-2025 to teach the RE curriculum.

 The aim of teaching RE is to ensure that all children:

 • Know and understand different religions, backgrounds, cultures and ways of life